Shark Tank: COVID-19 precautions

 During the 12th season, the show was moved to Las Vegas, Nevada.
 Due to the COVID-19 pandemic, the 12th season was produced in a quarantine bubble (which applied to the production staff but not the sharks or entrepreneurs themselves), the set was partially rearranged so the sharks' chairs were at least six feet away from each other, and the sharks would not come up to the entrepreneurs to shake their hands when a deal was made (a wave or "long-distance fist bump" was used instead).
 In future seasons, the handshakes returned but the chairs have remained separated.

 Spin-offs and specials

 In 2015, ABC launched a companion series, Beyond the Tank, which shows the current state of companies that appeared on Shark Tank, including both those that made a deal and those that were rejected by investors.
 Two seasons of Beyond the Tank have aired so far, one in 2015 and one in 2016.

 A prime time special titled Shark Tank: Greatest of All Time premiered on February 26, 2020.

+A children's version of Shark Tank has been announced as being in early development in June 2023.